 Experts expected the Luxus II to make $1.6 million at auction.
 The Hong Kong auctioneers didn’t reach that target.
 But it still fetched $620,000 in 2013.
 And that’s more than enough for this luxury item to make it to our list!

 3. Discovered Daguerreotype

-The third camera on our list of most expensive cameras is a Daguerreotype that was found in a German attic.
-Experts evaluated it as being built before 1839, making it the oldest camera every built.
+The third camera on our list of expensive cameras is a Daguerreotype found in a German attic.
+The experts who evaluated it estimated that it was built before 1839, making it the oldest camera every built.